mak73kur/qron/README.md

 If path argument is empty, qron will try ./qron.yml by default.

-## Qrontab
+## Qron tab

 Each line is a new job.

 Parameters should be separated by a single whitespace character.

 First five are schedule parameters, sixth is a message body.
+Another optional parameter is tags, see below.

 Message body can have whitespace or any other character, except newline.